John Rawls: Early life and education

-Rawls graduated in Baltimore before enrolling in the Kent School, an Episcopalian preparatory school in Connecticut.
+Rawls graduated in Baltimore before enrolling in the Kent School, an Episcopal preparatory school in Connecticut.
 Upon graduation in 1939, Rawls attended Princeton University, where he was accepted into the Ivy Club and the American Whig–Cliosophic Society.
 At Princeton, Rawls was influenced by Norman Malcolm, Ludwig Wittgenstein's student.
 During his last two years at Princeton, he "became deeply concerned with theology and its doctrines".
 He considered attending a seminary to study for the Episcopal priesthood and wrote an "intensely religious senior thesis (BI)".
 In his 181-page long thesis titled "Meaning of Sin and Faith", Rawls attacked Pelagianism because it "would render the Cross of Christ to no effect".
 Rawls graduated from Princeton in 1943 with a Bachelor of Arts, summa cum laude.